homenc/HElib/NEW_INSTALL.md

 - `CMAKE_BUILD_TYPE`: Choose the type of build, options are: Debug, RelWithDebInfo, Release, MinSizeRel.
 - `CMAKE_INSTALL_PREFIX`: Desired installation directory for HElib.
+- `ENABLE_ARMADILLO`: Use Armadillo to speed up FFTs.
+Requires a system-wide installation of Armadillo version >= 6.500.0.
+Defaults to `OFF`.
 - `ENABLE_TEST`: Enable building of the tests.
 This will include an automatic download step for the google test framework.
 - `ENABLE_THREADS`: Enable threading support.
 This must be on if and only if